jekyll/jekyll/site/_docs/plugins.md

 2. In your `_config.yml` file, add a new array with the key `gems` and the values of the gem names of the plugins you'd like to use.
 An example:

         gems: [jekyll-test-plugin, jekyll-jsonify, jekyll-assets]
         # This will require each of these gems automatically.

+    Then install your plugins using `gem install jekyll-test-plugin jekyll-jsonify jekyll-assets`

 3. Add the relevant plugins to a Bundler group in your `Gemfile`.
 An
     example:

         group :jekyll_plugins do
           gem "my-jekyll-plugin"
+          gem "another-jekyll-plugin"
         end

+    Now you need to install all plugins from your Bundler group by running single command `bundle install`

 <div class="note info">
   <h5>